 About the project

+We built a new campus for Greater Shepparton Secondary College.
+It opened in 2022.
 In 2020, Greater Shepparton Secondary College formed from the merger of four secondary schools, offering students better support services and the widest-ever range of subjects, VCE, VCAL and post-secondary pathways.

+In 2019, we consulted with the community on Greater Shepparton Secondary College's name.
 With your ideas and preferences in mind, Greater Shepparton Secondary College was selected.

 Greater Shepparton Secondary College’s contemporary new facilities are designed to improve learning.